-

 Interest deductibility

-A proposed change in the Bill would reinstate the use of an Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) approach in calculating the interest expense limitation under IRC section 163(j) for tax years beginning on or after December 31, 2024, and before January 1, 2030.
+The Bill reinstates the use of an Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) approach in calculating the interest expense limitation under IRC section 163(j) for tax years beginning on or after December 31, 2024.

-This change would reverse an unfavourable provisions of the TCJA, which reduced the interest deductibility threshold to 30% (from 50%) of adjusted taxable income and shifted the calculation basis from adjusted taxable income under an EBITDA approach to an Earnings Before Interest and Taxes (EBIT) approach.
-This provision currently limits interest deductibility for many taxpayers, particularly for those with significant capital asset additions eligible for bonus depreciation.
+This change partially reverses an unfavourable provision of the TCJA, which reduced the interest deductibility threshold to 30% (from 50%) of adjusted taxable income and shifted the calculation basis from adjusted taxable income under an EBITDA approach to an Earnings Before Interest and Taxes (EBIT) approach.
+This provision previously limited interest deductibility for many taxpayers, particularly for those with significant capital asset additions eligible for bonus depreciation.

-Introduced under the TCJA, FDII and GILTI were designed to incentivize US companies to retain and develop intangible assets domestically.
-The FDII provision allows a 37.5% deduction on qualifying foreign-sourced income, effectively reducing the tax rate to 13.125% (from 21%).
-Conversely, the GILTI requires taxpayers to include 50% of certain income earned by foreign subsidiaries in their US taxable income, based on active foreign business operations.
+Originally introduced in the TCJA in 2017, the FDII and GILTI provisions were designed to incentivize US companies to retain and develop intangible assets domestically.
+FDII allows a deduction on qualifying foreign-sourced income, while GILTI requires taxpayers and shareholders to include a portion of income earned by foreign subsidiaries in their US taxable income.

 Takeaway

-In light of these proposals, Canadian taxpayers with operations in the US should revisit their tax structures to evaluate potential tax implications.
+In light of several favourable provisions of the Bill, Canadian taxpayers with operations in the US should revisit their tax structures to evaluate potential tax implications and strategies that could help them capitalize on these tax measures.
 They should also consider how the provisions will impact any forthcoming Canadian tax reforms or tariffs that could affect their business.

 We can help!
 Contact your local advisor or reach out to us here.